LesterThomas/Docker/README.md

 Very simple first build of a Docker Container

-Nginx-Docker-Compose
+Static-Nginx
 --------------------

-Load balanced web server with Nginx, Nodejs and Redis containers
+Load balanced web server with Nginx, Nodejs and Redis containers built using Docker compose.
+This has a static architecture (i.e. pre-defined number of containers).

 Auto-Nginx